amleshkashyap/pintos/src/ddocs/threads.md

         current thread could've been rescheduled - this is inefficient, but in the next scheduling cycle, that's remedied so not too bad.
     - The implementation for sleeping doesn't remove a thread from the ready list for now, but it ideally should for decoupling various additional scheduling strategies that need to be implemented.

+## Workflows
+  * Initialization
+    - Create first thread - store as initial\_thread immediately, add to ready queue
+    - Create second thread - add to ready queue -> when executed first, store as idle\_thread -> never add to ready queue again
+    - Further operations in run\_actions

+  * Scheduling
+    - Timer Interrupt -> intr\_handler () -> timer\_interrupt () -> possibly schedule another thread (if TIME\_SLICE thread\_ticks ())
+    - Sleep -> schedule another thread
+    - Blocked by semaphore/lock -> schedule another thread
+    - Unblocked by semaphore/lock -> add to ready queue
+    - Increase/decrease priority -> possibly schedule another thread
+    - Create new thread -> possibly schedule another thread based on priority
+    - Update nice value -> increase/decrease priority -> possibly schedule another thread
+    - When a thread has completed -> schedule another thread
+    - At the time of scheduling -> wakeup all sleeping threads.
+    - Counting threads -
+      - increase when new thread is added to ready list, or woken up from sleep
+      - reduce when a thread is blocked, made to sleep or when completed
+      - never count second thread

+  * Priority Donation
+    - While Acquiring Lock -> check the priority of holder -> if lower, increase its priority -> if it has donated to threads, increase the priority of all the threads.
+    - After Acquiring Lock -> check if donated priority to threads -> if yes, change their priorities
+    - After Releasing Lock -> check if it has received any donations -> if yes, then yield the CPU immediately
+    - After Releasing Lock -> check if there are waiting threads -> if yes, unblock the highest priority thread -> if that thread has made donations, then put it at the front of the ready list.
+    - There's no actual recursive method for nested priority donation.